 Stop smoking

-One cigarette can reduce the body’s temperature by as much as one degree for up to 20 minutes, and smoking is known for constricting blood vessels.
-Plus, giving up smoking is highly beneficial for overall health.
+One cigarette can reduce the body’s temperature by as much as one degree for up to 20 minutes, and smoking is known to constrict blood vessels.

-Avoid having too much caffeine
+Avoid too much caffeine

 Caffeine can affect blood vessel constriction and cause Raynaud’s attacks.
 Products with high caffeine content include coffee, tea, fizzy drinks, and chocolate.